josdejong/jsoneditor/docs/api.md

 - `{boolean} statusBar`

-  Adds status bar to the buttom of the editor - the status bar shows the cursor position and a count of the selected charcters.
+  Adds status bar to the bottom of the editor - the status bar shows the cursor position and a count of the selected characters.
 True by default.
 Only applicable when `mode` is 'code' or 'text'.

 - `{string} language`